ziqimu/Independent-Project-Multinomial-Logistic-Regression/README.md

 ### Abstract
-I simulated the Herlaut diagram (H-R diagram) through statistical plotting and conducted multinomial logistic regression using R to develop a model for star recognition and classificatio
+I simulated the Herlaut diagram (H-R diagram) through statistical plotting and conducted multinomial logistic regression using R to develop a model for star recognition and classification.

 ## Background
 A star is a massive self-luminous celestial body of gas that shines by radiation derived from its internal energy sources.
-The data set we want to explore collected luminosity, temperature, radius, magnitude, color, spectral class, and star type of 240 different stars.
+The data set I want to explore collected luminosity, temperature, radius, magnitude, color, spectral class, and star type of 240 different stars.

 ## Getting the Dataset
 Access data from Kaggle: